What could be better than camping on the beach in the offseason? No crowds, beautiful sunsets, and sunrises.

 It was named False Cape because ships often mistook it for Cape Henry about 20 miles north.
 Many ships aiming for Cape Henry sailed into the shallow waters of False Cape and ran aground.

-The Wash Woods community which built the church whose steeple remains was built by survivors of a shipwreck.
+The Wash Woods community, which built the church whose steeple remains, was built by survivors of a shipwreck.
 They used the cypress wood that washed ashore from other wrecks to build their town.

 The community thrived for quite a few years but was eventually abandoned around 1930 after too many heavy storms made it impossible for them to continue living off the land.

-False Cape State Park – Things to Know
+TL: DR False Cape State Park – Things to Know

 Camping is permitted year-round with reservations.
 They do not allow same-day reservations and you cannot make reservations online.
 You must call and receive a registration packet.